Child abuse and violence survivors are being misdiagnosed and re-traumatised by the NHS. Dr Jay Watts in the Independent.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-- NEW SCHEDULE!
+- NEW SCHEDULE FROM OCTOBER 2019!
 FREE Wirral Health Walks Programme and is a joint programme with AgeUK.
 Group walking has many benefits!

 - We are in the midst of a mental health crisis – advice about jogging and self-care is not enough.
 The Guardian.